chartjs/Chart.js/docs/docs/axes/cartesian/time.md

 ### Display Formats

-You may specify a map of display formats with a key for for each unit:
+You may specify a map of display formats with a key for each unit:

 * `millisecond`
 * `second`